kyosakura94/CapstoneProject/README.md

 For our this capstone project, I built a OPENGL based game engine entirely in C/C++, which we started writing in late August, 2020.
 In order to show off these features, we built a Mario-party style game entirely using our engine, which we started working on in January, 2021.

-Feel free to check out my [engine code](NoRoEngine/NoRoEngine/Engine/) or the [game protype](NoRoEngine/NoRoEngine/Game/).
-You can also find more media, such as our technical design document or our game engine architecture in our [media folder](media).
+Feel free to check out my [engine code](NoRoEngine/NoRoEngine/Engine/) or the [game protype](NoRoEngine/NoRoEngine/Game/) that I made.
+You can also find more media, such as our technical design document or the game engine architecture in [media folder](media).
 <br></br>
 <br></br>
 <p align="center">Check out a trailer of my game below!</p>